jddunn/text-rpg-engine/README.md

 ## Features

 * Games can be programmatically built with API or populated with data from a static JSON file
+* No server required to play games (JS files are bundled and transpiled with Browserify)
 * Player can move through `rooms` (rooms can have `item` requirements)
 * Inventory system
 * Environment and item interactions through `prompts`